phpbb/quickinstall/README.md

 2. [Download a copy of phpBB 3.2.x, 3.1.x or 3.0.x](https://www.phpbb.com/downloads/), extract it and copy the phpBB3 folder into `sources/`.
 Choose the version you do the most work with, for your own convenience.

 3. Point your browser to the QuickInstall folder (e.g., https://localhost/quickinstall).
 You should be taken directly to the "Install QuickInstall" page.
 Some default values will already be filled in but you should add your database connection settings.
 Click "Save" once you have configured all the settings to your liking and you are good to go.
-If you don't set a profile name, the name "Default" will be used.
+If you don't set a profile name, the name "default" will be used.

 > In `sources/phpBB3_alt/` you can store additional versions of phpBB, or boards with other styles or language files.
 You can name them whatever you want to make it easier to recognize them when you create boards. e.g.,  `sources/phpBB3_alt/phpBB-3.0.12`, `sources/phpBB3_alt/phpBB-sv`, etc.